Marvel Epic Collection: X-Men

-The X-Men Epic Collection has two distinct periods.
-Volumes 1 to 4 reprint Classic X-Men books, written by Stan Lee and Roy Thomas, chronicling the period up to the comic's cancellation in 1970, and various guest appearances in other Marvel titles between 1970-1975.
+The X-Men Epic Collection has three distinct periods.
+Volumes 1 to 4 reprint Classic X-Men books, written by Stan Lee and Roy Thomas, chronicling the period up to the comic's cancellation in 1970, and various guest appearances in other Marvel titles between 1970 and 1975.

 Volume 5: Second Genesis starts with the reinvention of the team, in Giant-Sized X-Men from 1975.
 It then reproduces Chris Claremont's iconic 16-year run on Uncanny X-Men, concluding with volume 19: Mutant Genesis.